Basil Deacon Hobbs

-Basil Deacon Hobbs, DSO, OBE, DSC (20 December 1894 - 28 November 1965) was a British and Canadian aviator.
+Basil Deacon Hobbs, DSO, OBE, DSC (20 December 1894 – 28 November 1965) was a British and Canadian aviator.
 He is the second most highly decorated pilot in Canada.

 Early years

 Hobbs moved to Canada with his family at age in 1900 at age 15.
 In 1915, he went to take flight training at the Wright Flying School in Dayton, Ohio.

-First World War Service
+First World War service

 In 1915, Hobbs Joined the Royal Naval Air Service as a flight lieutenant.
-During the war he was awarded the Distinguished Service Cross (1917), the Distinguished Service Order, and Bar to the Distinguished Service Cross that same year.
+During the war he was awarded the Distinguished Service Cross (1917), the Distinguished Service Order, and a Bar to the Distinguished Service Cross that same year.
 While flying a Curtiss H-12 Large America flying boat, he was one of the few Canadian pilots to score a victory over a German Zeppelin L.43.

 Interwar flying

+In 1919, Hobbs was among six pilots hired by Hubert Scott-Paine to fly commercial flights for his company Supermarine.
 In 1920, Hobbs joined the Royal Canadian Air Force.
 He resigned his commission in 1927 holding the rank of major.
 During this time, he was employed by the Canadian Air Board as a "certificate examiner".